Thursday, 15 November 2018

 For a time, this was the Briati Hospice, built by the master of Murano glass, Giuseppe Briati (1686-1772), to house the widows of glassmakers.

-In 1736, the Discalced Carmelites of Venice were given permission in 1736 to build a convent for Carmelite nuns on the site of the palazzo of the Marcelo family.
+The Discalced Carmelites of Venice were given permission in 1736 to build a convent for Carmelite nuns on the site of the palazzo of the Marcelo family.
 They received financial assistance from other prominent families, including the Contarini and Giustiniani families.

 A year later, the nuns moved to the convent from the monastery in Conegliano.
 Later, the Augustinians restored the oratory, and it served as a parish church at a time when the Basilica of San Donato was still closed.